aksofashish/Springboard/README.md

-# Springboard JSON Exercise
+# Springboard
-It is to get familiarize with JSON files and complete the exercise asked in the assignment
+This space will have all the exercise or Capstone projects performed by me.
+It will be done to complete Springboard Data Science career track certification